What the Hell Happened to Renee Zellweger?

 After Cold Mountain, that luck started to run out.
 The Bridget Jones sequel was a hit, but nowhere near as beloved as the first film.
 Cinderella Man and Leatherheads which looked like hits on paper, both turned out to be disappointments.

 Once the big box office and accolades stopped rolling in, Zellweger backed away from her career.
-If Bridget Jones 3 is actually released in 2014 as expected, it will end a 4-year absence from the screen for Zellweger.
+In 2014, Zellweger said she needed a break for her own well-being:

 Another great review; Can’t tell you how much I enjoy reading these.